 - Not giving the medication at all

 A patient's life can hinge on whether a nurse is paying attention to the patient and communicating problems or concerns to the doctor.
 Nurses have to listen to patients and observe the problems that are there to be seen.
-Then, they have to both document and communicate those problems or concerns.Proving a Nursing Home Case
+Then, they have to both document and communicate those problems or concerns.Proving a Nursing Home Lawsuit

-There are three things that must be shown to successfully bring a malpractice claim against a nurse.
-This is rarely an issue.
+The first is duty.
+This is rarely an issue in malpractice cases against nurses.
 Either the nurse was treating the patient or not.
 None of our lawyers have ever seen or even heard of a Maryland case where this was a big issue.

 Second, the patient has the burden of demonstrating that the appropriate care was not given.
 In Maryland, this is typically done through the expert testimony of a nurse who can tell the jury what knowledge, skill, care, and diligence the nurse should have demonstrated and how and why it was not demonstrated in this case.
 Another way of looking at this is that the nurse departed from “good and accepted practices."

 Third, there was a nexus between the harm that was caused and the mistake that was made.
 In other words, the mistake causes injury or death.
 In many nurse malpractice cases, this is a real issue.
 This is particularly true when we have the nurse dead to rights on negligence.
 So they argue, "It would have happened anyway."

 In Maryland, we usually will need a medical doctor to make our case and rebut the argument, if it is made, that the harm would have occurred even if the negligence had not.Do You Need a Nurse to Testify Against a Nurse to Bring a Viable Claim?